To teach my children the Chinese character for car 车 / 車 (chē), we used road tape to give a fun context to the transportation word!

 I also wrote the simplified and traditional Chinese characters for car on our easel so that my daughter can compare how they should normally look.

-My daughter likes matching, and this was a great way to compare simplified and traditional Chinese characters for different types of vehicles!
+My daughter likes matching games, and this was an effective way to compare simplified and traditional Chinese characters for different types of vehicles!

 - Craft Stick Airplane Word-Matching Puzzle

 - Parking Lot Vehicle Matching Activity

 - DIY Cardboard Car Ramp – Play While Learning Chinese Vehicle Names!